666xyzw/mock_environment/Readme.md

     -> these clean up the remote system after you are done with the exercise/lab

-In case you do not see a *start-*/*finish-* script for an exercise/lab it means that that environment does not need to be prepared or cleaned after the exercise/lab.
+In case you do not see a *start-\**/*finish-\** script for an exercise/lab it means that that remote machine does not need to be prepared or cleaned after the exercise/lab.

 The scripts **must** be run as the **student** user: